NVIDIA/ais-k8s/operator/README.md

 ## Overview
 AIStore is designed to run natively on Kubernetes.
-This folder contains **AIS Operator** that provides for bootstrapping, deployment, scaling up (and down), gracefully shutting down, upgrading, and managing resources of AIS clusters on Kubernetes.
-Technically, the project extends native Kubernetes API to automate management of all aspects of the AIStore lifecycle.
+This folder contains the **AIS Operator** for managing the resources and lifecycle of AIS clusters on Kubernetes.
+The project extends the native Kubernetes API to deploy, scale, upgrade, decommission, and otherwise automate management of all aspects of the AIStore lifecycle.

 > **WARNING:** The AIS K8s Operator is currently undergoing active development.
-Please see the [compatibility readme](../docs/COMPATIBILITY.md) for info on upgrades and deprecations.
+Please see the [compatibility docs](../docs/COMPATIBILITY.md) for info on upgrades and deprecations.

 ### Production Deployments

-If you want to deploy an AIStore Cluster in production setting we recommend deploying AIStore using our [ansible playbooks](../playbooks).
-We have provided detailed, step-by-step instructions for deploying AIStore on Kubernetes (K8s) in this [guide](../docs/README.md).
+See our guide for deploying [AIStore on Kubernetes](../docs/README.md).

 ## Deploying AIS Cluster
 ### Prerequisites
-* K8s cluster
-* `kubectl`

-To deploy AIS operator on an existing K8s cluster, execute the following commands:
+To deploy the operator, only K8s and `kubectl`, and a certificate provider (see below) are required.
+Check out our [prerequisites doc](../docs/prerequisites.md) for production deployment requirements.

 AIS operator employs [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to enforce the validity of the managed AIS cluster.
 AIS operator runs a webhook server with `tls` enabled, responsible for validating each AIS cluster resource being created or updated.
-[Operator-SDK](https://sdk.operatorframework.io/) recommends using [cert-manager](https://github.com/jetstack/cert-manager) for provisioning the certificates required by the webhook server, however, any solution which can provide certificates to the AIS operator pod at location `/tmp/k8s-webhook-server/serving-certs/tls.(crt/key)`, should work.
+[Operator-SDK](https://sdk.operatorframework.io/) recommends using [cert-manager](https://github.com/jetstack/cert-manager) for provisioning the certificates required by the webhook server, however, any solution which can provide certificates to the AIS operator pod should work.
+The operator loads from the `webhook-cert-path` arg which defaults to `/tmp/k8s-webhook-server/serving-certs/`.

 For quick deployment, the `deploy` command provides an option to deploy a basic version of `cert-manager`.
 However, for more advanced deployments it's recommended to follow [cert-manager documentation](https://cert-manager.io/docs/installation/kubernetes/).